ramp-eu/TTE.project1/docs/README.md

 ```
 This section will contribute step-by-step procedures to perform a basic end-to-end test of the setup
 features described in the mid-term review demo.
-The definition of these procedures may include:
+For each test, the definition of the step-by-tep procedure
+may consist of:
 - Description of the use case that the test aim to cover
 - Definition of the required inputs and steps to retrieve meaningful outputs
 - A convenient simulator or simulated/dummy datasets to validate the use case in cases where the source